wellcomecollection/alpha/README.md

 It's also online at http://alpha.wellcomelibrary.org, if you'd like to have a look.

+We're also keeping track of the backlog and big issues here: https://trello.com/b/6goEz8ir/alpha

 ## Installation

 Running the website, either locally or in production, requires both setting up the code to run the website itself, and some additional services.